Wind warnings as Storm Eleanor brings heavy rain and floods

 Minister for Social Protection Regina Doherty said staff from her department were “on standby” to help people whose homes may have been affected by flooding.

-Staff from the Department of Employment and Social Protection will be avilable from Wednesday morning to support householders in areas affected by Storm Eleanor.
+Staff from the Department of Employment and Social Protection will be available from Wednesday morning to support householders in areas affected by Storm Eleanor.

-The Department’s Community Welfare Services staff will engage with the relevant local authorities and will assess the level of service required across the country, partciularly in the Galway area.
+The Department’s Community Welfare Services staff will engage with the relevant local authorities and will assess the level of service required across the country, particularly in the Galway area.

 Met Éireann has asked road users to remain vigilant with the possibility of flooding and debris on Wednesday morning.